ecohealthalliance/grits_scripts/utilities/gd_mongo_connection/README.txt

 Usage:
 python gd_xlsx_to_mongo.py <filename> <database>
 where,
-filename = Name of Excel file in Google Drive to be downloaded database = Name of Database in MongoDb to be created or updated
+filename = Name of Google Sheet in Google Drive to be downloaded database = Name of Database in MongoDb to be created or updated

 Libararies used: